-*In-Network Providers (with Full Contracts), should not use the Out of Network Request Process or submit the Out of Network Request Form.
+- In-Network fully contracted Providers should not use the Out of Network Request Process or submit the Out of Network Request Form.
 In-Network Providers should contact Network Development via email at NetworkServicesSupport@TrilliumNC.org when a service need for a specific member is identified.

 - The member meeting Medical Necessity does not guarantee a provider will receive an Out of Network Agreement, authorization, or reimbursement.
 To ensure a provider does not encounter delays or issues, they must: